10 Things Flight Attendants Aren’t Allowed to Do

 It’s tempting for passengers to get some sleep when on a flight, but unfortunately, flight attendants don’t always have that option.
 “Flight attendants cannot ever sleep while working a flight unless it is a flight of a certain time duration,” says Kiki Ward, an airline flight attendant and author of The Essential Guide to Becoming a Flight Attendant.
 However, there are some exceptions, like on international or long haul flights when flight attendants can go to a designated area and have a set amount of time to take a rest break.
 Find out how flight attendants never get sick.

 Many women get their ears pierced at a young age.
 However, piercings can’t extend to other parts of the body, especially the tongue.
 According to the British Airways website, “Our uniform standards require a simple, elegant look.
 A single ear piercing is allowed no more than 10mm in diameter, only one set of round shaped ear-rings must be worn.
 No other visible body piercings including tongue, tongue retainer, and nose studs are allowed.”
 Add this to these other strange rules flight attendants must always follow.

 They can’t have tattoos on most airlines

 British Airways has an extensive checklist regarding tattoos, including a color-coded illustration of where on the body tattoos must be fully covered, and in some spots, you can’t cover tattoos with “plasters, jewellery, or watches.”
 However, Air New Zealand’s tattoo policy changed on September 1, 2019, and “employees will be able to have Tā Moko and non-offensive tattoos visible when wearing our uniform or normal business attire.”
-Learn the pet peeves all flight attendants have.

 They can’t talk loudly in the cabin